-5.7 Describe how a task is created
+4.9 Describe how a task is created and destroyed

 Describe how a task is created and how it is destroyed.
 The task may be the creation of a VM.
 The task may be the creation of an activity which accesses one or a number of VMs.
-If your service has long-running activity (e.g. more than 24 hours) associated with an identity, describe the life-cycle of this activity.
+Describe the life cycle of the activity.
+Include whether it enables a long-running activity (e.g. more than 24 hours) associated with an identity.

-5.8 Describe how each identity and task is isolated.
+4.10 Describe how each identity and task is isolated.